Acaseyl/Horiseon_Challenge01/README.md

-# Horiseon_Marketing
+# Acessibility standards

 ## Description
 The goal of this project is to increase accesibilty to our site by omptimizing it for search engines.

-## Installation
+By cleaning up the CSS file to avoid redundancies and adding semantic elements to the HTML file we can follow industry best practices.

-## Usage
+## Screenshots

 ## Credits
 [Andrew Lawrence](https://www.github.com/acaseyl)